ray-project/ray/doc/source/ray-core/placement-group.rst

 A placement group can be given a globally unique name.
 This allows you to retrieve the placement group from any job in the Ray cluster.
-This can be useful if you cannot directly pass the placement group handle to the actor or task that needs it, or if you are trying to access a placement group launched by another driver.
+This is useful if you cannot directly pass the placement group handle to the actor or task that needs it, or if you are trying to access a placement group launched by another driver.
 Note that the placement group will still be destroyed if it's lifetime isn't `detached`.